iankietzman-voeracity/11X/web-app/README.md

 This is a React application scaffolded and supported by Vite, with Shadcn + TailwindCSS for a component library, and Vitest with React Testing Libary for unit testing.

 ## Usage Instructions
-Clone the repo, `cd` into it then:
+Clone the repo, `cd` into it then...

 `npm install`

 `npm run dev`

+...to start up the dev server

 Utility scripts: